idobarel/local-sudo-phishing/README.md

 # linux privilege acceleration | phishing

-A simple sudo - phishing program that allows you to still the root user password
+A simple sudo - phishing program that allows you to steal the root user password.

 # Usage:
 first of all, make sure the _sudo_ file is an executable.